 When you're ready to grill, discard the marinade, then grill the marinated steak on your outdoor grill for 8-10 minutes per side, on medium-high heat, or until cooked to your liking.
 135 degrees F is medium-rare.

 I like to use my ThermoPop meat thermometer from ThermoWorks (I'm an affiliate).
 Works great!
 Almost there!

-Let the steak rest for 10 minutes, then thinly slice the steak against the grain into bite-sized pieces.
+Let the steak rest for 10 minutes, then thinly slice the steak against the grain into bite-sized pieces on a cutting board.

-Serve the steak onto warmed corn tortillas and top with roasted jalapeno, avocado, tomato, cilantro, chili flakes and hot sauce.
+Serve the steak onto warmed tortillas (corn or flour tortillas) and top with roasted jalapeno, avocado, tomato, cilantro, chili flakes and hot sauce.
 Or whatever toppings you prefer!
 Your choices are limitless.

 BOOM!
-It’s taco time!
-I know you’re going to love these tacos.
+It's taco time!
+I know you're going to love these tacos.
 So awesome.
 So delicious.
 So satisfying.
 This is everything a beef taco should be.
 Mexican food is my favorite.
+Do you prefer flour or corn tortillas?
 I hope you enjoy them.

 Recipe Tips & Notes

 - Slice Against the Grain.
 Slicing the meat against the grain will allow the meat to break apart more easily when you're eating it.
 Slicing along the grain will make for chewier tacos.

 - Grilling Alternative.
 If you're unable to grill your carne asada, you can easily sear it on a cast iron pan or in a heavy grill pan in your kitchen.
 You can easily slice the steak into manageable pieces and cook them that way.